Dart120/HPCCG-SYCL/README.md

 To run the original OpenMP version run `./test_HPCCG nx ny nz`

-Where `nx ny nz` is the grid size of the chimenney discretisation
+Where `nx ny nz` is the grid size of the chimenny discretisation